Nick689/CustomPOS/Readme.md

 * Barcode printing (code128 only)
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item
-* Cash register check can be completed efficiently in seconds on a daily basis or afterward
-* Full database access let you correct any mistake easily
+* Detailed income page that shows current cash can be viewed at any moment
 * Data export has never been so easy, you are already in Calc
+* Full database access let you correct any mistake easily, but full database access can be dangerous and
-* Check invoice database inconsistency with InvoiceCHK script which compare invoice header and details-database
+* Invoice database inconsistencies will be found by InvoiceCHK script by comparing invoice header and details-database

 ## Planned features
 * Localized versions